DigitalBureau/WP-Search-with-Elasticsearch/README.txt

    * Elasticsearch 6+
    * PHP 5.6
    * At least 512MB allocated for Wordpress

-### Plugin Install
-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 ### Install Elasticsearch and allow all requests